 EXCO Newsletter: March 2010

-You can still register for an EXCO class or workshop!
+You can still register for an EXCO class!

 A Conversation about Privilege, Access, and Education--Creating Community-Owned Infrastructure for Free Education in Cedar Riverside